 It’s actually pretty effective, for a while.
 But the thing about cancer is that it’s persistent, and creative.
-Eventually, when it gets tired of being malnourished, it mutates itself so it can comfortably find nourishment elsewhere, and starts replicating again like cellular level bunny rabbits.
+Eventually, when it gets tired of being malnourished, it mutates itself so it can comfortably find sustenance elsewhere, and starts replicating again like cellular level bunny rabbits.

 So anyway (sorry this is so “long way ’round,” I’m tired and I guess I’m feeling like I need to spell this out at this point), I’d been back on Lupron for two or three years when they decided I’m officially Advanced (and therefore ultimately terminal) now.
 And, while continuing the periodic injections, they added a daily oral medication, Casadex, to the mix.

-As I understand it, Casadex essentially inhibits the ability of my cancer cells to bind with ANY of the hormones in my body, including any residual testosterone and the three or four other things I never knew we have that exist on the biological spectrum somewhere between testosterone and estrogen (which, by the way, we all have within us as well).
+As I understand it, Casadex essentially inhibits the ability of my cancer cells to bind with ANY of the hormones in my body, including any residual testosterone, and the three or four other things I never knew we have that exist on the biological spectrum somewhere between testosterone and estrogen (which, by the way, we all have within us as well).

-Often, though not always, this effectively slows down the cancer’s progression until it once more, adjusts to the changing ecosystem in my body and gets cooking again.
+Often, though not always, this effectively slows down the cancer’s progression until it once more adjusts to the changing ecosystem in my body and gets cooking again.

 The good news is that it seems to have worked like a champ in my case.
 My PSA numbers have been knocked way down, and stabilized at a level that, in a guy who didn’t have the cancer, would be just dandy.
 Unfortunately I do, so the effect is temporary.
 In time, we’ll see my numbers start to get away again; but that is then.
 This is now.

-Anyway (finally!) what this all boils down to in the near term is this: The oncologist’s officially operable wisdom at the moment is that I can expect to metastasize one to two years from the time of my advanced restaging (last summer).
+Anyway (finally!), what this all boils down to in the near term is this: The oncologist’s officially operable wisdom at the moment is that I can expect to metastasize one to two years from the time of my advanced restaging (last summer).

-So, I’m still on the long offramp, but it’s appearing at the moment that the ramp may be a bit longer and I may be rolling a bit slower than we were previously led to believe.
+So, I’m still on the long offramp, but it’s appearing at the moment that the ramp may be a bit longer, and I may be rolling a bit slower, than we were previously led to believe.
 Which I embrace, without reservation, as delightful news.